 Projects — contains end-user's data.

-End-user insights — this can be in the form of plugin outputs, notifications, deployments or Insights.
+Results For End-Users — this can be in the form of Insights, plugin outputs, notifications, deployments and more.

 Deciding what to build

 The first step before you start building, is to decide what you'd like to build.
 There are roughly three options:

 Insight — glue that ties all template components such as plugins, questions, reports, intelligence models, virtual user properties and segments together using an easy to use JS API and JSX visualization layer.
 By using Insights you can fully automate any analytics process according to business needs and industry.

 An example would be an Insight that detects high-converting user segments and their properties.
 These properties and their conversion will be used to determine how much of an advertising budget should go to which user profiles.
 The Insight would ask two questions — one about the conversion event you want to optimize the campaign for and another for the monthly campaign budget.